Bitofsin/mt5-mining-switch/README.md

 Feel free to customize the script to fit your specific requirements.
 Happy strategy testing and mining!

+## Version 2 - Temperature-based Core Adjustment

+### How It Works

+1. The script still monitors CPU usage but now also monitors CPU temperature using the `MSAcpi_ThermalZoneTemperature` class in the "root/wmi" namespace.

+2. Based on the temperature, the script dynamically adjusts the core count for the secondary process.

+3. If the temperature exceeds a specified maximum temperature, the script starts the secondary process with a reduced core count.

+4. As the temperature drops, the script increases the core count for the secondary process.

+5. The script aims to keep a core free (minimum of 1) to ensure system stability.

+6. The script continues to repeat this process with a delay of 2 seconds between each iteration.

+### Usage

+Follow the same usage instructions as in the previous version, adjusting variables and parameters as needed.

 ## Release of Liability

 By using this script, you acknowledge and agree that: